DahliaBloomstone/Gooddeeds-api/README.md

-# This is the rails backend for the Good Deeds Tracker API!
+# This is the rails API backend for the Good Deeds Tracker!

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+This repo is for the Good Deeds Tracker App backend.
+To view more information on this project, visit the frontend: https://github.com/DahliaBloomstone/js-frontend-

+# License
+The app is available as open source under the terms of the MIT License.

+To view more apps, go to my portfolio: https://github.com/DahliaBloomstone

+Or visit my website for art and code: https://www.dahliabloomstone.com/